bedops/bedops/docs/content/reference/set-operations/bedops.rst

 .. note:: The ``--element-of`` option preserves all columns from the first (reference) input.

+.. admonition:: Example
+   :class: admonition-example

-.. note:: The argument to ``--element-of`` is a value that species to degree of overlap for elements.
+   The argument to ``--element-of`` is a value that species to degree of overlap for elements.
 The value is either integral for per-base overlap,  or fractional for overlap measured by length.

-   We show here a more concrete demonstration of the use of ``--element-of -1`` on two sorted sets ``First.bed`` and ``Second.bed``, which looks for elements in the ``First`` set that overlap elements in the ``Second`` set by one or more bases:
+   Here is a demonstration of the use of ``--element-of -1`` on two sorted sets ``First.bed`` and ``Second.bed``, which looks for elements in the ``First`` set that overlap elements in the ``Second`` set by one or more bases:

    .. code:: bash